MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 1. Install MinIO:

    1. Create a persistent volume to store the MinIO backup.
-We'll create a persistent volume from the default storage class in AKS hybrid, which already exists.
+The example creates a persistent volume in the default storage class in AKS hybrid, which already exists.

       1. Create a YAML file named *minio-pvc-storage.yaml*, with the following contents: